rfmeng/rfmeng.github.io/markdown/FRM II - Operational Risk and Resilience - A. Holistic Overview.md

 #### Incident Database
 ##### Comprehensiveness of Data
-Basel committee does not difine material exposuresm, but set minimum threshold for loss reporting "cherry-picking": biased selection
+Basel committee does not difine material exposures, but set minimum threshold for loss reporting "cherry-picking": biased selection

 regulatory perspective: report financial loss only